-A limited liability company is an innovative business structure that's easier to operate than a corporation, provides protection against its owners as far as personal liability for business debts and delinquencies, and allows owners to avoid the burden of double taxation that attaches to a regular corporation.
-An LLC, therefore, combines the most favorable aspects of a sole proprietorship or partnership plus a corporation.
+A limited liability company, or LLC, is an innovative business structure that's easier to operate than a corporation, provides protection against its owners as far as personal liability for business debts and delinquencies, and allows owners to avoid the burden of double taxation that attaches to a regular corporation.
+A LLC combines the tax advantages of a sole proprietorship or partnership with the liability protection of a corporation.

-Going to the expense of hiring an attorney to help your form your Limited Liability Company is not necessary.
+Going to the expense of hiring an attorney to help your form your Limited Liability Company is not always necessary.
 There's no law that requires you to use an attorney for the LLC formation process.
-In fact, you may prepare all the necessary paperwork yourself-if you have the time, energy and procedural understanding.
-We would urge you to take advantage of RushFiling's expertise and fast turnaround time in the formation process.
+A lawyer may provide you legal advice, direction or opinions but we would recommend you to take advantage of RushFiling's expertise and fast turnaround time in the LLC formation process.

-RushFiling can handle your Limited Liability Company formation with ease.
+RushFiling can handle your LLC formation with ease.
 All you need do is supply us with your basic information, either online or by telephone.
-We'll take care of everything else-including the preparation and filing of all required legal documents with the appropriate governmental office of your chosen state.
+We'll take care of everything else-including the preparation, execution and filing of all required legal documents with the appropriate governmental office of your chosen state.
 We'll also follow up by sending you an Limited Liability Company package that includes seals and certificates for your approved LLC formation documents.

-Like the partner in a partnership, and the stockholder or shareholder of a corporation, the owner of an LLC is known as a member.
-Managers, selected by the LLC members to manage the business, are similar to directors of a corporation.
-Just as a director of a corporation can also be a shareholder, a manager of an LLC can also be a member.
+Like the partner in a partnership, and the stockholder or shareholder of a corporation, the owner of a Limited Liability Company is known as a member.
+LLC managers, selected by the LLC members to manage the business, are similar to directors of a corporation.
+Just as a director of a corporation can also be a shareholder, a manager of a LLC can also be a member.